richardmachado/backend_w_full_readme_docs/readme.md

 Server is listening now, live on port 4000!!!!!
 ```

+`ctrl-c` to stop the server

-step 8 - gitignore
+## step 8 - gitignore

 You should ignore node modules and .env files from being pushed to github

 in your terminal type
-`touch .gitignore && echo "node_modules/" >> .gitignore`
+`touch .gitignore && echo "node_modules/" >> .gitignore && echo ".env" >> .gitignore`

-this will create the file and add node_modules, go in there and add `.env` in a new line
+this will create the file, which prevents node_modules and .env from being commmited